-In 1990, the U.S. census estimated the Native American Indian and Alaskan Native population to be about 1.9 million.
+In 1990, the U.S. Census estimated the Native American Indian and Alaskan Native population to be about 1.9 million.
 Among these people are an enormous variety of beliefs and practices.
+As such, there is no one set of Native American funeral customs.
+Each tribe has it’s own unique set of traditions.

 Although Native American nations do not share a single faith or common practice, some suggestions for proper behavior during sacred ceremonies can be derived from worldviews based on spiritual values.
 Centuries ahead of current eco-friendly trends, Native American burials are naturally green.